 In conjunction with its review of the management compensation program, and in consultation with Compensation Strategies, Inc., the Compensation Committee reviewed the peer group used to benchmark executive compensation.
 Based on changes to our previous Peer Group and increases in the Company's annual revenues and market capitalization, the Compensation Committee selected a new Peer Group.
 The new Peer Group, adopted in early 2020 and reviewed in 2023, is as follows (with certain removals of peers due to certain mergers and other transactions pursuant to which former peers are no longer independently or publicly traded):

-ABM Industries, Inc. Pediatrix Medical Group
+ABM Industries, Inc.

-Acadia Healthcare Co., Inc. (formerly MEDNAX, INC.)
+Acadia Healthcare Co., Inc.

-Amedisys, Inc. RadNet, Inc.
+Amedisys, Inc.

-Brookdale Senior Living, Inc. Rollins, Inc.
+Brookdale Senior Living, Inc.

-Clean Harbors, Inc. Select Medical Holdings Corp.
+Clean Harbors, Inc.

-Comfort Systems USA, Inc. Stericycle, Inc.
+Comfort Systems USA, Inc.

 Encompass Health Corp.
-Team, Inc.

-Healthcare Services Group, Inc. Tetra Tech, Inc.
+Healthcare Services Group, Inc.

 National Healthcare Corp.
-The Ensign Group, Inc.